 - Cancel Move — do not move the folder and leave it in its current location

 This window displays the description of the selected report.
 If the report was never given a description, this window remains blank when the report is selected in the Report Tree.
 For more info on Report Descriptions, please see Report Types.

 Tabs make up the application's main interface.
 This is where users build, design, and view reports as well as access dashboards and help pages.
-Tabs can be closed by clicking the Close Tab icon to the right of the tab name.

 Tabs can be rearranged by clicking and dragging them left or right.

-Right-clicking on a tab displays additional Tab options, such as closing the tab or closing all other tabs.
+- right-clicking on a tab displays additional Tab options, such as closing the tab or closing all other tabs.

 Clicking on the User Preferences icon in the top-right corner of the window opens the User Preferences dialog.
-The User Preferences dialog contains three tabs: Tutorials, Startup Reports and User Reports.
+The User Preferences dialog contains tabs: Tutorials, Startup Reports and User Reports.

 The ExpressView Designer contains a tutorial that walks first-time users through building their first one.
 It also has helpful hints that will pop-up throughout the building process.
 These features can be turned on or off from this tab.

 - ExpressView Tutorial: check the checkbox to show the tutorial when launching the ExpressView Designer.